Friday, August 29, 2025

 A B2B demand engine is only as strong as the people running it.
 Outstanding marketing execution requires diverse skills—from imaginative content creation to data analysis and technical optimization.

-Embrace cognitive diversity - this is the diversity most likely to power success.
+Embrace cognitive diversity - this is the diversity arguably most likely to power success according to the latest research.

 Who You Need on the Bus: